Microfluidic mixers : a short review

-Active development and improvement of microfluidic devices have enabled to make significant progress in biomedical diagnostics study, development of miniaturized microfluidic and nanofluidic biosensors, in DNA analysis and genomics study, etc..
+Active development and improvement of microfluidic devices have enabled to make significant progress in biomedical diagnostics study, development of miniaturized microfluidic and nanofluidic biosensors, in DNA analysis, chemical synthesis and genomics study, etc..
 The channels dimensions in microfluidic systems are in the order of micrometers and in nanofluidics they go down to nanometers.
 This enabled to noticeably reduce surface to volume ratios and thus, to decrease samples/reagents consumption and obtain compact devices.

 Need advice to perform microfluidic mixing ?

 Ask me your question